Silex/rocketjob/index.md

 ### High priority jobs

 When jobs are defined their default priority can be set.
-Sometimes we want a specific instance of the job to have a higher priority than others in the
+The priority of a job is any value from 1 to 100, where 1 is the highest priority and 100 is the lowest priority.
+The default priority for a job is 50.

-system:
+Sometimes we want a specific instance of the job to have a higher priority than others in the system:

 ```ruby
 ImportJob.perform_later("file.csv") do |job|